hpatel-27/tempest-fitness/README.md

 **Tempest-Fitness** is a comprehensive fitness tracking application designed to help users monitor and manage their weight, exercises, and workouts.
 The application provides a user-friendly interface to store, display, and analyze fitness data, empowering users to achieve their health goals effectively.
 I personally have interest in fitness activities, such as weightlifting and long-distance running.
 I made this application to help me with my own fitness goals and I hope I can continue to work on this to introduce new features with data visualization and calorie tracking.

 # Application Preview
-This will take you to the youtube video that showcases the demo of this application.

 [![Demo of Tempest-Fitness](Tempest-Fitness/docs/LoginPage.png)](https://youtu.be/TCfRo5PG9Xg)

 ## Features